 E-marketplaces regulate e-seller activity and identify problem sellers.
-Providing standards and procedures to eliminate uncertainty in online shopping (Pavlou & Gefen, 2004a) makes customers less dependent on e-sellers when making re-buy decisions (Fang et al., 2014).
-A credible e-marketplace can help customers fix mistakes.
-In less trustworthy e-marketplaces, clients may need to rely more on e-sellers for guarantees to reduce online scam risks.
-The researchers predict that trust in the e-marketplace will reduce the impact of e-seller trust on repurchase intention.
-According to Liu & Tang (2018), market trust negatively moderates the effect of online seller trust on re-buying interest.
+Providing standards and procedures to eliminate uncertainty in online shopping (Pavlou & Gefen, 2004) makes customers less dependent on e-sellers when making re-buy decisions (Fang et al., 2014).
+A credible emarketplace can help customers fix mistakes.
+In less trustworthy e-marketplaces, customers may need to rely more on e-sellers for guarantees to reduce online scam risks.
+The trustworthiness of the e-commerce system lessens the reliance of e-commerce customers on e-seller assistance during the transaction process.
+Thus, the level of trust in the e-marketplace could decrease the effect of e-seller trust on the intention of purchasing future purchases.

-E-marketplaces identify and control the activities of the sellers (Pavlou & Gefen, 2004a).
-Customers are willing to make a repeat purchase when standards and procedures are regulated (Fang et al., 2014).
-A reliable online marketplace can assist in handing customer's complaints.
-To lower their chance of falling victim to an online fraud, customers may need to depend more on e-sellers in less reliable e-marketplaces.
+E-marketplaces identify and control the sellers' activities (Pavlou & Gefen, 2004).
+Customers are willing to purchase repeatedly when standards and procedures are regulated (Fang et al., 2014).
+A reliable online marketplace can assist in handling customer's complaints.
+Customers may need to depend more on e-sellers in less reliable e-marketplaces to lower their chance of falling victim to online fraud.
+A reliable online marketplace can assist in handling customer's complaints.
 E-marketplace trust will mitigate the effect of e-seller trust on repurchase intention.
-Liu & Tang (2018) found that the market trust negatively moderates the effect of online seller trust on re-purchase interest.
+Liu and Tang (2018) found that market trust negatively moderates the effect of online seller trust on repurchase interest.

-Refer to the previous literature reviews on online trust-building mechanisms, this research objective is to analyze the effect of the perceived usefulness of institution-based mechanisms, the perceived usefulness of service-based mechanisms, and the perceived usefulness of experience-based mechanisms on e-marketplace trust development and its effect on e-marketplace repurchase intention.
-Therefore, this research is able to developed some following hypotheses:
+Referring to the literature review on online trust-building mechanisms, this study aims to analyze the effect of the perceived usefulness of institution-based mechanisms, the perceived usefulness of service-based mechanisms, and the perceived usefulness of experience-based mechanisms on e-marketplace trust development and its effect on e-marketplace repurchase intention.
+Figure 1 shows the research model.
+The hypotheses are as follows:

-H1: Perceived Usefulness of Institution-based mechanism has a positive effect on the trust in the e-market places.

-H2: Perceived usefulness of seller-based mechanism has a positive effect on the trust in the e-marketplaces.
+H1: Perceived usefulness of institution-based mechanism positively affects trust in e-marketplaces.

-H3: Perceived usefulness of seller-based mechanisms positively influences on trust in online sellers.

-H4: Perceived usefulness of experience-based mechanisms has a positive impact on trust in online sellers.

-H5: Trust in e-marketplaces negatively moderates the influence of trust in e-sellers on e-marketplace repurchase intention.
+- H2: Perceived usefulness of seller-based mechanism positively affects trust in e-market places. - H3: Perceived usefulness of seller-based mechanisms positively affects trust in online sellers. - H4: Perceived usefulness of experience-based mechanisms positively affects trust in online sellers. - H5: Trust in e-marketplaces negatively moderates the influence of trust in e-sellers on e-marketplace repurchase intention.

-The research model for this study can be further described as follows:

-Figure 1.
-Research Model

-2. Research Methodology
+METHOD

-As a descriptive quantitative research design, this study explains the effect of e-trust, both trust in the e-seller and trust in the e-marketplace, on consumers repurchase intentions using three online trust-based mechanisms (PUIBM, PUSBM, and PUEBM).
-The object of this research was Lazada Indonesia, which has been experiencing declines in terms of visits and sales since its launching period.
-The data collection was distributed using the e-questionnaires.
-The researcher explains the definitions of each constructs and indicators to help respondents capture and understand each question.
-Commented [u9]: Comment : Do these 231 Lazada Indo-The sample of respondents was chosen using the non-probability judgmental sampling technique on 231 respondents who had never shopped again on Lazada in the past three months.
+As a descriptive quantitative research design, this study explains the effect of e-trust, both trust in the e-seller and trust in the e-marketplace, on consumers repurchase intentions using three online trust-based mechanisms (perceived usefulness of institutional-based mechanisms, perceived usefulness of seller-based mechanisms, and perceived usefulness of experience-based mechanisms).
+The object was Lazada Indonesia, which has been experiencing declines in visits and sales since its launch.
+The data were collected using e-questionnaires with descriptions of definitions of each construct and indicator to help respondents capture and understand each question.
+The sample of respondents was chosen using the non-probability judgmental sampling technique on 231 respondents who had never shopped on Lazada in the past three months.
 The seven-point Likert scale is used to evaluate the measurements of variables.